-Srdana Petronijević is a partner with Moravčević Vojnović and Partners in cooperation with Schoenherr, where she heads the firm's competition and white-collar crime practice in Serbia.
+Srđana Petronijević is a partner with Moravčević Vojnović i Partneri AOD Beograd in cooperation with Schoenherr, where she heads the firm's competition and white-collar crime practice in Serbia.
 She has been involved in numerous high-profile multijurisdictional merger control proceedings before the competition authorities particularly in the former republics of Yugoslavia.
 In addition, she also advises clients on all aspects of antitrust law, including infringement proceedings with respect to alleged anticompetitive practices providing full coverage in Albania, Bosnia & Herzegovina, Macedonia, Montenegro, Serbia and Kosovo.
-She has designed a number of compliance programs for our larger corporate clients, tailor-made to their individual needs.
-Another of Srdana's tasks is advising clients on all aspects of criminal compliance and white-collar crime matters in Serbia.
+She has designed a number of compliance programmes for our larger corporate clients, tailor-made to their individual needs.
+Another of Srđana's tasks is advising clients on all aspects of criminal compliance and white-collar crime matters in Serbia.